zephyrproject-rtos/zephyr/doc/collaboration/code/coding_style.rst

 * Add braces to every ``if`` and ``else`` body, even for single-line code blocks.
 Use the :option:`--ignore BRACES` flag to make :program:`checkpatch` stop complaining.
 * Use hard tab stops.
-Set the tab width to either 4 or 8 spaces.
-Train :program:`checkpatch` to only warn when lines are over 100 characters.
-In general, break lines at 80 characters where possible.
+Set the tab width 8 spaces.
+Break lines at 80 characters.
   If you are trying to align comments after declarations, use spaces instead of tabs to align them.
 * Use C89-style single line comments, :literal:`/* */`.
 The C99-style
   single line comment, //, is not allowed.
 * Use :literal:`/**  */` for any comments that need to appear in the